 In undertaking this role, the HREC is guided by relevant standards.
 Standards include those articulated in the National Statement.
 Each member is responsible for deciding whether a proposal meets the relevant standards and requirements to ensure it is ethically acceptable.
 Committee members are not advocates.

-The Presiding Officer of the Human Research Ethics Committee (HREC) is responsible for the leadership and supervision of the HREC, to ensure on behalf of the University, all research activities involving human participants are ethically acceptable and in accordance with relevant standards and guidelines. as appointed by the DVC-RDI.
+The Presiding Officer of the Human Research Ethics Committee (HREC) is responsible for the leadership and supervision of the HREC, to ensure on behalf of the University, all research activities involving human participants are ethically acceptable and in accordance with relevant standards and guidelines. as appointed by the DVC-Research.

 |Deputy Presiding Officer|

-Suitable experience, as appointed by the DVC-RDI.
+Suitable experience, as appointed by the DVC-Research.
 This role supports the Presiding Officer, acting in their absence.

 1 x Layman &

 The role of a lay person is to read applications to reflect community understanding and expectations.
 They have no current affiliation with Charles Sturt University and do not currently engage in medical, scientific, legal or academic work.

 Professional care, counselling or treatment of people, for example a nurse or allied health professional.

-Review the consent process and project protocol to see if the project is justified and does not unreasonably burden or distress on participants.
+Review the consent process and project protocol to see if the project is justified and does not unreasonably burden or distress participants.
 This category also evaluates if the risks are acceptable in comparison to the benefits.

 Pastoral care role in the community for example an Aboriginal elder or minister of religion.